muff1nman/ClassNotes/Econ/EconAndTech.md

         - If they don't innovate, they DIE
         - When they don't innovate, their future profits go to zero and they get behind other firms
-- How do these Markets (private/public) differ
+- How do the private and public markets for innovation differ?
+Why?
     - Not enough incentive for the private market
         - risk
         - positive externalities
         - this is why we have patents
-    -
+    - COME BACK TO
 - What are the problems with using static Supply & Demand models for modeling innovation?
     - There is no need for the firm to spend money on R&D because they only optimize over one period (i.e. one quarter)